primayoriko/NASM-Guess-Game/README.md

 # How to use
 ------------------
-1. First select the difficulty adn write the difficulty number in terminal.
+1. First select the difficulty and write the difficulty number in terminal.
 2. Input number (in range of 1 - 255) as many as the difficulty requested (for example, in easy you should write 3 numbers) in each turn, separated by space.
 3. You will get judge based on the guess you done.
 4. Repeat according to the judge until you get all numbers guessed correctly.